ministryofjustice/security-guidance/docs/authorisation.md

 An administrator is much broader than a technical system administrator to a server, network or service \(such as 'domain admin' in Microsoft Active Directory\) but someone has who has higher levels of access or control than a required for day to day operation.

-Examples include those with high privileges on a MOJ github.com repository and credentials to the MOJ communications accounts \(such as social media\).
+Examples include those with high privileges on a Ministry of Justice \(MOJ\) github.com repository and credentials to the MOJ communications accounts \(such as social media\).

 ## AWS assume-role